bbcawodu/careadvisors-backend/docs/API_Version_2/Providers_Plan_Network_API/Provider_Location_Backend_API.md

     - All other fields must be filled.
     - accepted_plans list information
         - Must contain database ids for valid Healthcare Plan entries
+        - All given values will be removed from the accepted_plans list of the current ProviderLocation.
     - All key value pairs in the JSON Body correspond to updated fields of the entry for specified "Database ID"

 - Deleting a ProviderLocation database entry.